victoreeckh/Renewable_Energy_notes/pages/Bifacial PV Systems.md

 		- Global grid parity is almost reached: $$LCOE_{PV} = LCOE_{conventional\; resources}$$
 		- Increasing need towards accurate Energy Yield modelling, instead of subsidies
 	- Mono->bifacial cell
-		- PV
+		- PV over time
 			- until 5y ago
 				- Aluminium backsurface cell was dominant
 			- Now
 				- PERC/PERT (Passivated emitter and rear cell/totally diffused) is the standard
 				- Contact grid both on the front and the rear side (<-> continuous sheet of electrode)
 				- Suitable for light reception from the rear side (-> higher electricity output)
 			- Future
 				- ITRPV (International Technology Roadmap for Photovoltaic) predicts high BIPV market share increase
 				- adoption and deployment is slowed due to lack of track record & uncertain Energy Yield
+	- Bifacial characteristics
 		- Reasonable cost
 			- Because efficiency and manufacturing is similar to monofacial cells
+		- Connection
 			- Note that bifacial PVs receive different levels of irradiance -> different levels of current generated -> not just connectable in series (loss of excess power of best illuminated modules)
 				- Solution: row divided in different strings, only serie connect strings that operate on similar levels of current
 - Light collection #.ol
   collapsed:: true
 	- Direct (front)